renard-e/graphMatching/README.md

-Hi, here is the tutorial for the matchingShell.
+Hello, here is the tutorial for the matchingShell.

 How to run it :